 Where to Stop for Lunch or a Break

-There are a few good spots to stop for lunch or a break along the way, but the best spots are found around Chester Lake.
-Once you reach the lake, our favorite spot can be found by crossing a little wooden bridge on the right.
+There are a few good places to stop along the way, but the best lunch spots are around Chester Lake.
+Once you reach the lake, our favourite spot can be found by crossing a little wooden bridge on the right.

 This takes you to a patch of trees along the shores of Chester Lake where you can stop and soak in the majesty of this special place.